 RIM DRIVE.-This highway encircles the crater, affording many spectacular views from numerous observation points.
-Auto caravans are conducted by the naturalist staff along this road, stops being made at important scenic, scientific, and historic points.
-All caravan trips start from the information building.

 WIZARD ISLAND.-This symmetrical cinder cone, towering 780 feet above the surface of the lake, is reached by boat.
 A trail leads from the shore to the crater, which is approximately 90 feet deep and 350 feet in diameter.